codeseveneleven/siteconfiggitsync/README.md

 ![New Token](https://github.com/codeseveneleven/siteconfiggitsync/raw/main/Documentation/newtoken.png)

+### GitHUB token

+after installing this extension with <pre>composer req code711/siteconfiggitsync</pre> you will need to create an API Token in your GitLab Project Page with at least 'Developer' permissions.

+The setup for GitHUB is from TYPO3 Point of view the same as in the above Gitlab setup.

+The main difference is how to access your ACCESS_TOKEN.

+In Github access tokens are always personal tied to a user.
+The token can be created inside an organisation or team, but it has to be created as a personal token by one of its members.

+To do that access your Github dashboard, and click on your profile Icon.
+Choose the entry "Settings".
+In the following page choose 'Developer Settings' on the left hand side of the screen.
+Finally open up the Option "Personal access tokens" and choose the option
+"Fine-grained tokens"

+You should be here then  [Fine-grained personal access token](https://github.com/settings/personal-access-token)

+If you don't see the organisation or team where your project is located you have to enrol the organisation or team once.
+This is done from the Organisation Overview screen by choosing "Settings" in to top menu and then "Personal access tokens" - here you will then be able to enrol your organisation.
+Once you've done that, return to the "Developer Settings" screen, your organisation will then be listed there.

+Create a personal access token of the type "Fine-grained token" and restrict it to the repository you want to push your changes to.
+The following permissions are needed:
+- "Contents" - read & write
+- "Pull requests" - read & write
+- "Metadata" - readonly

+save and store the token

+### TYPO3 Backend config

 In your TYPO3 backend navigate to Settings->Extension Configuration and open the accordion for the siteconfiggitsync extension:

 ![Extension Config](https://github.com/codeseveneleven/siteconfiggitsync/raw/main/Documentation/extensionconfig.png)

+Choose 'gitlab' or 'github' in the service dropdown (v1.1)

-In the field gitlab url add the complete URL to your projects repository, without any .git.
-Just as it is in your browser. for example <pre>https://gitlab.com/mycompany/customerproject </pre>
+In the field project url add the complete URL to your projects repository, without any .git.
+Just as it is in your browser. for example <pre>https://gitlab.com/mycompany/customerproject </pre> (same is true for github)

-In the field Gitlab API Auth Token enter the token you just generated.
+In the field API Auth Token enter the token you just generated.

 Now press the "Save 'siteconfiggitsync' Configuration" button, and close the window.
 Re-open the window and navigate again to the siteconfiggitsync accordion and open it.
 The fields 'main_branch' and 'Who to assign a merge request' should be filled with respectively the available branches in that project and members who are allowed to merge merge-requests.